evmcnb/quartz-v3/content/Hyperthyroidism.md

 ---
-tags: [Endocrinology, AIassisted]
+tags:
+  - Endocrinology
+  - AIassisted
 title: Hyperthyroidism
 date created: Tuesday, August 1st 2023, 5:40:21 pm
 date modified: Wednesday, August 2nd 2023, 10:20:03 pm
+aliases:
+  - Thyrotoxicosis
 ---

-# Brief Overview

 Hyperthyroidism is a medical condition characterized by excessive production of thyroid hormones by the thyroid gland.
-Thyroid hormones, primarily thyroxine (T4) and triiodothyronine (T3), play a crucial role in regulating the body's metabolism.
-When the thyroid gland becomes overactive and releases an excessive amount of these hormones into the bloodstream, it leads to a state of hyperthyroidism.
 There are various underlying causes of hyperthyroidism, with the most common being [[Grave's disease]].

+Hyperthyroidism is increased thyroid hormone synthesis and secretion from the thyroid gland.
+Thyrotoxicosis is the clinical syndrome of excess circulating thyroid hormones irrespective of source.
+Hyperthyroidism is a subset of thyrotoxicosis
 ## Causes/Factors

 1. **[[Grave's disease]]:** An autoimmune disorder where the body's immune system mistakenly attacks the thyroid gland, causing it to produce excess thyroid hormones.
 Most common cause of hyperthyroidism